bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    It is html that provides meaning for your webpage.
+Examples include section, nav, footer.
+A div is not semantic.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    block elements will take up as much space as their parent will allow. inline elements allow for elements to be nested inside them (don't nest a block element though) without disrupting content flow while block elements can have block and inline elements nested in them.

 3. What are the 4 areas of the box model?

+    margin, border, padding, content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    the cross axis.

 5. Explain why git is valuable to a team of developers.

+    git is useful for version control so you always have a working version of your code and is a useful tool for collaboration.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.